vcoda/magma/README.md

 Magma provides some auxiliary objects that were written on top of core functionality.
 Their goals are to facilitate development by providing typical operations used in 3D graphics.
 For example, sometimes I miss immediate mode from OpenGL 1.x era, where you can quickly draw a few primitives with glBegin/glEnd.
 Or often there is need to quickly present rendered image to the screen, or create shader from GLSL source instead of pre-compiled SPIR-V binary and so on.
-Auxiliary objects are placed in nested namespace and are not part of the Vulkan core.
+Auxiliary objects are placed in nested namespace and are not part of the Magma core.

 ## Dependencies